SaidAlvarado/Udacity-DeepRL-Project_2_Continuous_Control/Report.md

 #### Neural Network.

-Since this is arguabl an Actor-Critic method, we require 2 Neural Networks.
+Since this is arguably an Actor-Critic method, we require 2 Neural Networks.
 One to estimate the best action for a particular state, and another one to estimate the Value Function.
 Each of these must have a duplicate network which will serve as the _Target_ during training.
 Given that the input is not an image, there is no need to use a Convolutional Architecture.
 Instead, it is sufficient to have networks with two fully connected RELU internal layers ending with a Tanh function and linear function for the actor and the critic respectively.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11748427/83365580-71aa2d00-a3a9-11ea-8929-dc6b7357150c.png" alt="Neural Network"/>